yukiisbored/flytrap/README.md

 It's recommended to make a separate user for the Flytrap server for it to drop privileges to after binding to port 22 (or any other port chosen in the build config).
-By default everything is logged to /var/log/flytrap.log (will be created if it doesn't exist).
+By default it expects to be installed in /opt/flytrap.
+Don't forget to generate a RSA host key (default filename is "hostkey.rsa").

 Requirements:
  * libssh